MMLabCodes/polymersimulator/docs/simulating_phas.rst

 .. image:: images/3HB_decamer.PNG

 .. note::
-   These new files will be in their own folder:
+   These new files for the contstructed polymer will be in their own folder:
    **~polymersimulator/pdb_files/systems/3HB_10_polymer**

    The files for building the polymer units can be found at: **~polymersimulator/pdb_files/molecules/3HB_trimer**